Alpha Sigma Phi (Philippines): Central Mindanao University

-Silliman University, Dumaguete City, 1965
+Silliman University

-The chapter was organized by Manuel Momongan.
-The group tookthe name Alpha Sigma Phi.
+The chapter was organized by Manuel Momongan at Stillman University in Dumaguete City in 1965.
+The group took the name Alpha Sigma Phi.
 No record shows that its organization was with the knowledge and authorization of ASP USA.
 It appears that the group appropriated the symbols of ASP USA.
-This practice was spurred when ASP USA and ASP Philippines forged the “Heads of Agreement” and established “Alpha Sigma Phi International.”
 This group served as the convenor of the first national convention in 1972 at Silliman University.